linanne/Essential-Tension-ABM/Model Proposal.md

    if agent has not previously created a node in the network:
       create a node that links to another pre-existing random node
    else:
-      randomly pick a pre-existing node created by the agent themself survey the nodes that are within a certain degree of connection to that node based on agent's innovativeness, choose a node to connect to (the less innovative, the more likely to connect to a node with high connections)
+      randomly pick a pre-existing node created by the agent in previous rounds survey the nodes that are within a certain degree of connection to that node based on agent's innovativeness, choose a node to connect to (the less innovative, the more likely to connect to a node with high connections)
 </code></pre>